PratiyushT/Obsidian-Notes/Cpp/04_Functions/08_Static Variables.md

 **Global variables**:  Remain in memory(small space in code section) as long as program runs.
 Accessible by all functions.

 ---
-**Local variable**:** Terminated from memory when the function it is initialized in is terminated.
+**Local variable**: Terminated from memory when the function it is initialized in is terminated.
 Accessible within the scope of its block.

 ---
 **Static Variable**: **_Accessible only within the scope of its block.
 Remains in memory like global variable. i.e. it is created only once no matter how many times the function is called.

-It means that the variable has lifetime of global variable but is bounded to its scope_**
+It means that the variable has lifetime of global variable but is bounded to its scope.

 ```cpp
 #include <iostream>